canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

 ### Business Need

-The latest updates to the Directive on Management of IT has clearly identified three main requirements changes related to source code management in the GoC:
+The latest updates to the Directive on Management of IT have clearly identified three main requirements changes related to source code management in the GoC:

 1. If a custom-built application is the appropriate option, **by default any source code written by the government must be released in an open format via Government of Canada websites and services designated by the Treasury Board of Canada Secretariat** [(C.2.3.8.3)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8.3);
 2. **All source code must be released under an appropriate open source software license** [(C.2.3.8.4)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8.4);